-128 Provision of Section 38, paragraph 2, letter (b) of Act on social and legal protection of children.
+128 Provision of Section 38 paragraph 2 letter b) of Act on social and legal protection of children.

-commission, inter alia, considers individual cases of such children in order to propose measures aimed at providing effective assistance to those children and families.
+es of such children in order to propose measures aimed at providing effective assistance to those children and families.

 129. Tables No. 7-8 in the Annex to this report show statistical data on the crimes of maltreatment of a person placed in one's care, sexual abuse, trafficking in children and abductions.